DNACENSolutions/NetworkasCode_CVPs/nac_ites_sda/NaC_1_0_ITES_SDA/README_NetworkaC_ITES_SDA.md

                 <code>- This Day-N use case enables Client-to-Site (C2S) VPN access via a gateway located outside the fabric, leveraging a dedicated firewall for strict traffic segmentation.
 The external firewall terminates the VPN, and the traffic is handed off to the SDA fabric via a single L2 VLAN extending to the Border node.</code><br>
                 <code>- Key Steps:</code><br>
                 <code>  #Step1: Fabric Site Creation</code><br>
                 <code>   The target site is designated and initialized as a fabric site within DNAC.</code><br>
                 <code>  #Step2: L2 Virtual Network (VLAN) Creation</code><br>
                 <code>   A single VLAN is provisioned to establish Layer 2 connectivity between the external firewall and Border node.</code><br>
                 <code>  #Step3: Device Role Assignment</code><br>
                 <code>   Devices in the fabric (e.g., Border, Edge) are assigned appropriate roles to support traffic ingress from</code><br>
                 the external gateway into the SDA fabric.</code><br>
                 <code>  #Step4: Wired Host Onboarding</code><br>
                 <code>   Client-facing wired hosts are onboarded into the same VLAN-based VN to complete E2E connectivity testing.</code><br>
-                <code>  Key Design Characteristic:</code><br>
+                <code>⚠️ Key Design Characteristic:</code><br>
                 <code>   The L2 handoff path connects the dedicated firewall to the Border node through a single VLAN (e.g., VLAN 100).
 Traffic isolation is physical — only one IP pool and one client context are present.</code><br><br>
                 <code>⚠️ Difference from Shared Firewall Variant:</code><br>
                 <code>   Unlike the shared firewall scenario (where multiple VLANs are trunked to the Border for different clients),this setup uses a single VLAN mapped to one specific service context.
 Logical isolation is not needed, as traffic is already physically segregated.</code><br><br>
                 <code>💡 Use Case Example:</code><br>